elastic/apm-nodejs-http-client/README.md

 the `ELASTIC_APM_` prefix, e.g. `transaction_sample_rate` instead of
 `ELASTIC_APM_TRANSACTION_SAMPLE_RATE`.

+If no central configuration is set up for the given `serviceName` / `environment` when the client is started, this event will be emitted once with an empty object.
+This will also happen after central configuration for the given `serviceName` / `environment` is deleted.

 ### Event: `close`

 The `close` event is emitted when the client and any of its underlying